-In emergencies presenting imminent threat to person or property, any person may cause the removal of or major maintenance to a tree, provided that the city Urban Forestry Manager, within three (3) business days, landscape coordinator or landscape inspector and the Tree Commission chairperson give recommends their approval, and this action is reasonably calculated to dissipate the threat.
+In emergencies presenting imminent threat to person or property, any person may cause the removal of or major maintenance to a tree, provided that the city Urban Forestry Manager recommends approval, and this action is reasonably calculated to dissipate the threat.

-- (a) Within two three (3) business days of such action, such person shall file an application to the Tree Commission for an after-the-fact tree permit for its replacement to include photos of three sides of the tree prior to removal or trimming. - (b) The applicant shall comply with all reasonable remedial actions prescribed by the Tree Commission, which remedy shall be in the form described in section 110-327(4) through (6), unless the tree can be saved in its present location.
+- (a) Within three (3) business days of such action, such person shall file an application to the tree commission for an after-the-fact tree permit for its replacement to include photos of three sides of the tree prior to removal or trimming. - (b) The applicant shall comply with all reasonable remedial actions prescribed by the tree commission, which remedy shall be in the form described in section 110-327(4) through (6), unless the tree can be saved in its present location.